Bacon has gained a bad reputation in mainstream media because of the high levels of saturated fat and sodium. Are there valid reasons to avoid bacon?

-As I highlighted in an article about saturated fat, there is NO evidence that:
+As discussed in this post, there is no evidence that:

 - too much saturated fat raises cholesterol

 - lowering cholesterol reduces heart disease

 - there is a correlation between obesity rates and the amount of fat consumption